 #6.
 Lemongrass (0,90€)

-Its fragrance kills me (in a good way) and it’s universally recognizable.
-Lemongrass isn’t usually sold in normal supermarkets so the frozen option works perfectly for me as I only use in very specific dishes or for tea.
+Its fragrance kills us (in a good way) and it's universally recognizable.
+Lemongrass isn't usually sold in normal supermarkets so the frozen option works perfectly as you can use it in specific dishes or for tea.
 You might be lucky and find its fresh version which of course has a punchier flavor.

 #7.
 Black sesame seeds (2,75€)

-You won’t find them in any other supermarket type and I definitely preferred them in black (although I mix them with the white seeds) for their unique nuttier flavor and kick-ass presentation on the plate.
-I always toast them up a bit on a clean pan to release the flavor and fragrance as well as increase the crunchiness.
-Then, I use them to sprinkle on salads, yoghurts, soups, veggies, stir-fried or steamed dishes, pretty much everything.
-Google all the nutritious facts about these little gems – you’ll be surprised.
+You won't find them in any other supermarket type and we definitely recommend them in black (although you can mix them with the white seeds) for their unique nuttier flavor and kick-ass presentation on the plate.
+We recommend toasting them up a bit on a clean pan to release the flavor and fragrance as well as increase the crunchiness.
+Then, use them to sprinkle on salads, yoghurts, soups, veggies, stir-fried or steamed dishes, pretty much everything.
+Google all the nutritious facts about these little gems - you'll be surprised.

 #8.
 Sweet potato noodles (1,35€)

-This specific type of noodles come from Korea and are made from sweet potato starch – totally gluten free – with a chewy and glassy texture.
-They’re an excellent option to rice noodles and for me work better on a broth or slightly stir-fried, otherwise, it gets too slippery for my taste.
+This specific type of noodles come from Korea and are made from sweet potato starch - totally gluten free - with a chewy and glassy texture.
+They're an excellent option to rice noodles and work better on a broth or slightly stir-fried, otherwise, it gets too slippery - unless you like it.

 #9.
 100% natural Coconut water (1,89€)

-There’s no other drink that makes me feel as refreshed and invigorated as coconut water.
-I always have one bottle on my fridge ready to drink – it’s kind of mandatory to drink it cold in order to reach its highest potential of freshness.
-Besides the simple one, I suggest as well the flavored with pomegranate and guava.
+There’s no other drink that makes us feel as refreshed and invigorated as coconut water.
+Keep always one bottle on your fridge ready to drink – it’s kind of mandatory to drink it cold in order to reach its highest potential of freshness.
+Besides the simple one, we suggest as well the flavored with pomegranate and guava.